Telonics GPS/Globalstar Collars

 - Data retrieved through the Globalstar system, or downloaded from a collar in hand, are processed using Telonics Data Converter (TDC).
 TDC is used to convert raw data from Telonics transmitters into data reports and to display locations on Google Earth and Google Maps.
 You can review TDC reports in Microsoft Excel or other spreadsheet programs.

-- The most recently received location and status of each of your GPS-Globalstar transmitters can also be obtained on smart phones or other devices without TDC loaded, via Telonics-provided username and password access through the following link: Check Your Telonics Globalstar Trapsite Transmitter Status
+- The most recently received location and status of each of your GPS-Globalstar transmitters can also be obtained on smart phones or other devices without TDC loaded, via Telonics-provided username and password access through the Transmitter Status Webpage.

 - All positions determined and sensor data collected is stored-on-board the collar, thus if the collar is able to be recovered, stored data can supplement what was transmitted through Globalstar.

 - Telonics CR-5 or CR-7 programmable collar release mechanisms can be added to these collars.

 - A Real-time clock calendar controls all timing functions and is re-synchronized with GPS time to assure high accuracy timing.
 All timing is programmed using Coordinated Universal Time (UTC).